And so it came. In a way it’s weird… I always felt there were only two likely things to happen.

 Then the next new part – the coffin was then pushed into the tomb, and we got to watch the workers carefully seal it up.
 The flowers were then placed in front of the stone, and we took turns to quietly pay our last respects.

 My thoughts have also drifted to my brother and half-sister back in Europe.
 The five grandchildren my father never even knew about, and the joy he missed out on with all of them.

-One day I’ll explain this whole story to my son Conrad (and any others) and maybe I’ll be back in Arica once more.
+One day I’ll explain this whole story to my new born son (and any others) and maybe I’ll be back in Arica once more.